Pointe Shoe Room, Photo Kate Longley

 Company management's main job is to plan and manage The Australian Ballet's touring schedule right across the country and overseas.
 The team is made up of the director of operations who oversees the work of the management group; a travel and freight coordinator who makes around 800 bookings for flights, accommodation or hire cars each year; and an operations coordinator who makes sure that contracts are in place for each venue and for everyone coming to work for the company (such as guest teachers, choreographers, designers and artists, orchestras, conductors), as well as securing all performing rights.
 There is also an administrations assistant, two company managers, and an assistant company manager.
 Before the company arrives at each theatre an enormous amount of information is sent ahead: what is needed in the theatre office; dress rehearsal, performance and education program times and requirements; how many programme sellers and ushers are required; and even the temperature of the air-conditioning.
 This allows the company to be up and running from the first day it arrives.

 How do stories about The Australian Ballet make their way into newspapers and magazines, and on to radio, TV and the internet?
 There is a team of dedicated people whose sole job it is to spread the word about The Australian Ballet and all its activities.
-They are the company's media representatives, or publicists, and they do this by giving the media good story ideas.
 The publicists' job is to keep our dancers in people's minds, to educate our audiences, have our performances critically reviewed, but above all to encourage people to come to our performances.
 The Australian Ballet presents as many as 22 seasons in one year, totalling over 200 performances.
 For every season, a publicity campaign begins about three months before opening night.
 Publicists are often working on as many as three or four campaigns in different states at the same time.
 They continually find fresh ways to make sure news about the company is reaching the public.

-The Australian Ballet makes most of its money from selling tickets to performances – in fact, it amounts to about 55% of total income each year.
-The marketing team is responsible for advertising and promoting the company's performances to entice people to come along.
+The Australian Ballet's marketing team is responsible for advertising and promoting the company's performances to entice people to come along.
 Ballet productions are varied and marketing a classic full-length ballet like The Sleeping Beauty is different to selling a contemporary program of three different ballets.
 Advertising is an expensive business so campaigns are carefully planned up to a year in advance to ensure the greatest possible ticket sales.
 The marketing department works closely with the publicity department.

 Each year The Australian Ballet asks its subscribers and audience if they would like to become a patron and help the company by donating to something special.
 It could be helping to buy pointe shoes, tutus or men's tights and boots.
 People can also contribute to the life of the ballet by leaving a gift in their will.
 The money is placed in a special endowment fund where the interest earned is spent on special activities, like helping create new ballets, staging international tours, or encouraging exchange programs for the dancers to work with other companies.